raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 if a request is received with a Encryption Padding TLV, then the response MUST also include an Encryption Padding TLV.

+\[Need discussion here of whether the Ack bit is set in requests, responses, or both --SC]

 The length of padding is intentionally not specified in this document and is a function of current best practices with respect to the type and length of data in the preceding TLVs {{?I-D.ietf-dprive-padding-policy}}.